antoine3000/dok-antoine/content/2020-06-15-green-observatory/2020-06-16-input/_index.md

 ---
 title: Electronics: Input
 featured_image: final-result.png
-last_update: 2020-10-08
+last_update: 2020-10-12
 ---

 # Introduction

-An electronic board (low power, 5V) that receives signals from a plant via electrodes placed on its leaves and sends instructions to [another board](green-observatory-output.html) dedicated to the outputs (high power, 12 V).
+An electronic board (low power, 5V) that receives signals from a plant via electrodes placed on its leaves and sends instructions to [another board](green-observatory-output.html) dedicated to the outputs (low power, 12 V).
 Calculations are performed by a ATmega 16-U2 microchip.
 The data can be read on a computer via USB.

 ## Research